midoBB/Readeck/README.md

 ### First time launch

-Once Readeck has started, it is accessible on: \
+Once Readeck has started, it is accessible at: \
 **[http://localhost:8000/](http://localhost:8000/)**

 ### Installation for production

 More documentation is coming but if you already know how deploy containers or new services on a server (ie. with systemd), it should be quite straightforward.

 ## FAQ

 ### I can't save a link or it's incomplete

-Readeck usually can save the vast majority of news or blog articles but it sometimes fails to do so.
+Readeck usually can save the vast majority of news or blog articles, but it sometimes fails to do so.
 The most common reasons are:

-- The page is behind a paywall,
+- The page is behind a paywall
-- The page needs JavaScript to render its content,
+- The page needs JavaScript to render its content
-- Your server is blocked,
+- Your server is blocked
-- The content extractor fails.
+- The content extractor fails

 The most common solution to these problems is to install and use the [Browser Extension](https://readeck.org/en/download/).
 The extension sends the page's full content to Readeck, so anything can be saved.
 Moreover, it lets you select the exact content you want to save.